Duet3D/wiki-content/User_manual/Machine_configuration/RobotViewer_DWC_plugin.md

 npm run dev
 open localhost:3000 with browser and verify that Vuejs runs correctly then remove all files in the src subdirectory and replace with the RobotViewer files.
+The local installation will start with main.js, while the plugin starts with index.js.